storybookjs/react-native/docs/src/pages/guides/guide-ember/index.md

 npm init
 ```

-Then add the following NPM script to your package json in order to start the storybook later in this guide:
+Then add the following NPM script to your `package.json` in order to start the storybook later in this guide:

 > In order for your storybook to run properly be sure to be either run `ember serve` or `ember build` before running any storybook commands.
 Running `ember serve` before storybook will enable live reloading.